 Reach out to vendors as soon as you figure out a location and general timeframe of when you want to get married.
 While being flexible is helpful if you have a *dream* vendor you want to work with, the more vendors you reach out to, the more you need to figure out a specific date!

-This is entirely up to you!!
+This is entirely up to you when you start elopement planning!!
 You can absolutely have a guest list if you would like.
 Or you can have it be just the two of you.
 It’s up to YOU!
 One thing to absolutely keep in mind is to be aware of the number of people allowed at your dream location.
 For example, if you wanted to elope at a National Park, there is typically a strict amount of people allowed at the ceremony spot.

 I know it can be hard to choose to elope especially if it means disappointing a few family members and/or friends.
 Trust me, I know.
 BUT your marriage and your decisions are between you and your partner.
-There’s no time like now to start practicing that than for your elopement plans.
+There’s no time like now to start practicing that than while planning an elopement.
 Don’t sugarcoat it or beat around the bush; just have an open conversation with your loved ones.
 You can, but don’t have to, explain all or some of the reasons you’ve chosen to elope.

 It’s completely up to you if you want to tell your loved ones before you’re eloping or after you’ve already eloped.
 It’s also completely your decision on how or if you want to announce it on social media.
 You know your loved ones better than I do, but here’s a few ways you can break the news:

-An activity could include, but is not limited to:
+An elopement activity could include, but is not limited to:

 Have a few different activities you want to do on your elopement day?
 A Day-After session is also an awesome option!
 You can spend your elopement day all dressed up doing one activity, and then spend the next day either dressed up in your attire again doing a second activity or wearing a totally different outfit doing another activity.

-Pro tip if you’ve invited a few guests: Create a list of things to do, things to see, and food to eat for the area you’ll be staying at.
+Pro tip if you are planning on inviting a few guests: Create a list of things to do, things to see, and food to eat for the area you’ll be staying at.
 You don’t have to spend every second of your elopement day with your guests.
 For example, your guests could always come to your ceremony in the morning and then meet up later in the evening for dinner while you go off and do something just the two of you together in the afternoon.
 You can still spend time with just your significant other during your elopement day!

 At the end of it all, keep in mind that this is your and your partner’s day.
 Not your family’s day, not your friends day.
 YOUR day.
 Your marriage.
 Your decision.
 My own elopement day was so “us”.
 You deserve the exact same for your own elopement day.